 Someone used the contact form on here to send me the following question:

-I can't begin to thank you for your free ebooks and writings.
+Q: I can't begin to thank you for your free ebook and writings.
 Your message just sings so beautifully to me.
 It answers the questions in the perfect order even before I can ask the questions.
 Last week while reading your latest ebook, it was seen with incredible ease that the thoughts in my head were not who I am and now, I know as fact that only presence exists.
 I can't even go to my mind without something coming up and keeping me in the moment.
 Thoughts still arise, but very few "I" thoughts, and those dissipate in a split second.
 I do have a question regarding "who I am".
 I have of course investigated this and read about this.
 I know as fact now that I am not my thoughts or body.
 I know "intellectually" that I am Presence Awareness.
 I say intellectually because I don't yet sense it as fact.
 I wonder if part of me still sees it (Awareness) as an object of some sort?
 I have felt/experinced glimpses of it in past - a complete feeling that everything was One and connected (air, people, trees, birds, etc), but that only felt like a passing experience.

 Do you have any additional pointers I could read?